-- 1. Local organizations with deep roots in the community. - 2.
+- 1. Money stays local, going to organizations with deep roots in the community. - 2.
 Offer a staff with broad expertise regarding community issues and needs. - 3.
 Provide highly personalized service tailored to each person's values and philanthropy goals. - 4.
-Help people invest in the causes they care about most. - 5.
+Help you invest in the causes you care about most. - 5.
 Accept a wide variety of assets and can facilitate complex forms of giving. - 6.
 Partner with professional advisors to create effective approaches to giving. - 7.
 Offer maximum tax advantage under state and federal law. - 8.
 Multiply the impact of gifts by pooling them with other gifts, funds, and grants. - 9.
-Build permanent funds that benefit the community forever and help create personal legacies. - 10.
-Serve as community leaders, coordinating resources to create positive change.
+Build permanent funds that benefit your community forever and help create personal legacies. - 10.
+Serve as a community leader, coordinating resources to create positive change.